-Grantham Elementary School Attendance Theme for 2019-2020 is be on time, come daily and stay all day.
+Grantham Elementary School Attendance Theme for 2022-2023 Stay Connected, Keep Learning!
 Attending school regularly helps children feel better about school and also themselves.
 Start building this habit in kindergarten so it will continue throughout their school years.
-It is extremely important to start out the right way by sending your child to school on time and everyday!
+It is extremely important to start out the right way by sending your child to school on time and every day!
 Good attendance can help children do well in school, college, and at work.

 WHAT YOU CAN DO